tsl-html-css/Coffee/README.md

 Use the HTML you've been given, and design it to your liking.
 BUT… you have to use the requirements below:

+## Content

+Let's try something new.
+There's content in a file called source.txt.
+Your turn to turn this into HTML.

 ## Layout requirements

 * The header should be full-width with a background image.